Image

 India is also seeking international partnerships, having realised the constraints of the local supply.
 Alliances with places such as Australia and Argentina are meant to obtain access to lithium and other essential minerals in the long run by exploring and investing in them overseas.

 This approach is indicative of a bigger change in passive reliance on imports to active resources diplomacy.
-Through ownership of foreign resources and establishment of supply chains, India aims to reduce the geopolitical risks and secure a dependable supply
+Through ownership of foreign resources and establishment of supply chains, India aims to reduce the geopolitical risks and secure a dependable supply of crucial inputs.

 Month: